 4. Prevent invalid configurations and combinations of options.

 The Configurator does this by capturing the knowledge of your engineering and design staff and placing it into the Epicor database and then applying that knowledge during the sales process.

 How Does It Work?

-The Epicor Product Configurator is a rules-based “expert system” that applies a set of “rules” to user inputs.
-Basically, the Configurator designer creates input pages which prompt for user inputs and then execute the rule set to accomplish the tasks listed above.
-The inputs could be very simple, such as “yes / no” questions or a selection from a list, or more complex requiring users to enter measurements or other alpha-numeric data.
+The Epicor® Kinetic Product Configurator is a rules-based “expert system” that applies a set of “rules” to user inputs.
+Basically, the Configurator designer creates input pages that prompt user inputs and then executes the rule set to accomplish the tasks listed above.
+The inputs could be very simple, such as “yes/no” questions or a selection from a list, or more complex requiring users to enter measurements or other alpha-numeric data.
 The output could be a unique product design, a standard configuration, or something in between.
 The output may also include a “smart string” which can be used as a part number or a means of retrieving a unique configuration of an item.

 The “rules” can do many different things, such as: